El Jefe (jaguar): Significance and origin

 El Jefe is significant as he represented, for four years, the only verified jaguar currently living in the United States, where they once were distributed throughout the southwest.
 Before this sighting, it was believed that the species had been completely extirpated in the United States.

 Historically, the jaguar was recorded in western and southern Texas, Louisiana, and Arizona and New Mexico (with earlier records describing sightings in what is now California and Colorado).
 However, since the 1940s, the jaguar has been limited to the southern parts of the two latter states.
 In 2010 the US Fish and Wildlife Service was successfully sued by Defenders of Wildlife and required to produce a Species Recovery Plan and designate critical habitat for jaguars.
 The US Fish and Wildlife Service has since drafted an area that includes the Santa Rita mountains as the critical habitat for the species' recovery in the United States.

-The northernmost breeding population of jaguars, where El Jefe most likely originated, was identified by Brown and López González in eastern Sonora, Mexico and named the Huásabas-Sahuaripa population, after two of the municipalities over which it extends.
+The northernmost breeding population of jaguars, where El Jefe most likely originated, was identified by Brown and López González in eastern Sonora, Mexico, and named the Huásabas-Sahuaripa population, after two of the municipalities over which it extends.
 This population has been the target of several conservation efforts, most notably the creation of the Northern Jaguar Reserve, a private wildlife sanctuary first established in 2003 by Naturalia, a Mexican non-profit conservation organization and Northern Jaguar Project and since expanded from its original 4000 ha to 24400 ha in 2015.

 As part of its efforts to determine critical habitat for the species and to understand how jaguars from this population have been reaching the United States, the US Fish and Wildlife Service commissioned the Wildlife Conservation Society to develop a connectivity model, that could inform which areas are likely to serve as wildlife corridors linking breeding populations of jaguars in Mexico to known locations of recent sightings in the United States.
 The report included a series of maps that identify the areas most likely to be used by jaguars along the western states of Mexico, and reaching into Arizona.
 It further identifies intersections between these corridors and major highways, as a first step in addressing the challenges any females may face trying to reach Arizona.
 The establishment of a breeding population of jaguars in the U.S. requires that at least one breeding female uses the U.S. as part of its territory, and is regarded as a milestone in species recovery.

-Controversial development projects
+Development projects

 The appearance of El Jefe in the Santa Rita Mountains prompted several groups to increase their opposition of the Rosemont Copper mining project still in the permitting process.